jeel-patel90/jeel-patel90/README.md

   - Currently working at Wzero Infotech.
   - Lowkey wanna be a content creator, but like… do I have extrovert energy? 😭🎬
 - 🌱 **Currently Exploring:**
-  - Real-time messaging & notifications for seamless communication 💬🔔
+  - ReactJS in advance 💬🔔
-  - Cool animations and designs with Tailwind CSS & React 💅✨
+  - Cool animations and designs with Tailwind CSS & React
 - 💞 **Looking to Collaborate On:**
   - Web projects that make a difference 🌐💡
   - Content that entertains and inspires 🎙️🌟